 To measure graduate earnings, we relied on salary data provided by College Score Card, PayScale, and the Equality of Opportunity Project, all of which indicate both early-career and mid-career wages of students by college.
 We analyzed both early-career and mid-career wages because the former is typically an indicator of how employers perceive the quality of a particular major/program, while the latter indicates how well a major/ program may have prepared students for work.
 In addition, when able, we used data indicating graduate earnings by field of study, as doing so provides a more accurate measure of the relationship between a specific academic program and graduate earnings.
 For example, PayScale provides salary data for a student attending Boston University and majoring in engineering, which is different from salary data for students attending Boston University and majoring in business.

-After collecting data, for most fields, we normalized and subsequently summed values across the above six indicators.
-Institutions earning a relatively high value were included in our lists.
-For areas of study without a predominance of institutions offering majors (e.g. game design, financial engineering, etc.), we relied primarily on variables for institutional selectivity, peer assessment, graduate earnings, and class size, and also totaled the institution’s number of faculty and course offerings in the area.
+After collecting data, for most fields, we normalized and subsequently summed weighted values across the above five indicators.
+Institutions earning the highest values were included in our lists.
+For areas of study without a predominance of institutions offering majors (e.g. game design, financial engineering, etc.), we relied primarily on variables for academic rating, peer assessment, and graduate earnings, and also totaled the institution’s number of faculty and course offerings within the subject area.